Mitra-Kaviani/Semantic-Search/README.md

 # Output

 After running the code, the user is prompted to enter a question.
-The code then prints the top three most similar questions and their corresponding carriers.
+The code then prints the top three most similar questions and their corresponding companies.
 The output is also saved to a CSV file named "output.csv".

 # Cunclusion